smalipeddi/rectangle-overlap/README.md

-# Getting Started with the Rectnngles Overlap project
+# Getting Started with the Rectangles Overlap project

 1. clone the poject
 2. run 'npm install' to install the packages/ libraries.